chrisndirangu54/kyc-in-vpc/README.md

     - set `EnableRankOne` to `"true"` or `"false"` depending on whether you want to run a RankOne container
 1. run `scripts/create-or-update-stack.sh`

+## Scripts

+The following scripts make use of the environment variables exported from `scripts/env.sh`, so make sure you set those correctly first.

+*Note: the ones pertaining to container instances currently assume a single container instance is running.*

+### scripts/build-and-upload.sh

+build and upload an image from one of the dockerfiles in the `docker/` directory

+Usage: `./scripts/build-and-upload.sh [repository-name] [path/to/dir/with/Dockerfile]`
+Example: `./scripts/build-and-upload.sh trueface-spoof docker/trueface-spoof`

+### scripts/validate-templates.sh

+validate cloudformation templates in the `cloudformation/` directory

+### scripts/upload-assets.sh

+uploads cloudformation templates and any related assets to S3

+### scripts/create-or-update-stack.sh

+- validates templates
+- uploads templates to s3
+- creates or updates your cloudformation stack

+### scripts/delete-and-create-stack.sh

+you guessed it

+### scripts/get-container-instance.sh

+get the instance id of the currently running container instance

+### scripts/get-container-instance-ip.sh

+get the private IP of the currently running container instance

+### scripts/get-api-url.sh

+get the base url of the load balancer, i.e. its dns name

+### scripts/restart-task.sh

+force a task to restart, useful when you pushed a new image and want the running container instance to deploy it

+### scripts/reboot-container-instance.sh

+force the currently running container instance to reboot

+### scripts/cli.js

+#### update-amis

+updates the AMIs in the templates to the latest ecs-optimized AMIs published by Amazon

+Example: `./scripts/cli.js update-amis`

+#### add-pull-access

+give another AWS account pull access to repos

+Example: `./scripts/cli.js add-pull-access --region us-east-1 --account 1234567 --repos trueface-spoof,rank-one,tradle-kyc-nginx-proxy`

 ## Todo

 [Good video on ECS](https://www.youtube.com/watch?v=ncN47QMt7nw)